openvinotoolkit/model_server/demos/c_api_minimal_app/README.md

 Check C API full documentation [here](../../docs/model_server_c_api.md).

 ## Prepare demo image
-Enter the directory with the example and build the demo docker with all dependencies and examples that will be named `openvino/model_server-capi`.
+Enter the directory with the example and build the demo docker image with all dependencies and examples that will be named `openvino/model_server-capi`.
 The example image also contains dummy model and config.json required for the applications.
 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git